 We'll tell you if the interest rate is guaranteed for each card you're pre-approved for.

 If it looks like you'll be rejected for all of the cards you want, you'll most likely need to improve your credit score.
+There are lots of steps that you can take to boost your credit score over time.

 The improvements you make will not yield instant results, but they should help your chances of being accepted for a credit card.